-We have also seen that statistical information can be a component in operative decision-making.
+We have also seen that statistical information can be a component in operative decisionmaking.
 However, most of the (operative) information used for operative decision-making is of a nature that we recognize as non-statistical.
 What then is it in the nature of a piece of information that makes us recognize it as statistical information?
-This is a question of semantics, which will be addressed in the next section of this paper.
+This is a question of semantics, which will be addressed later in this paper.
 Before going there we shall look at some further properties of statistical information, which are connected with its usage.